ShreyaRoy59/Pan-Card-Tampering-Detection/README.md

 ## Summary

-- Finding out structural similarity of the images helped us in finding the difference or similarity in the shape of the images.
+- Finding out structural similarity of the images helped in finding the difference or similarity in the shape of the images.
 - Similarly, finding out the threshold and contours based on that threshold for the images converted into grayscale binary also helped us in shape analysis and recognition.
 - As our SSIM is ~31.2% we can say that the image user provided is fake or tampered with.
 <!--